thezelus/dogTracker/README.md

 - Canvas default size is 800px x 600px

 ###Todo list###
-- [ ] Add more tests both unit and integration
+- [ ] Add more tests, both unit and integration

-- [ ] Use Redis as an in-memory datastore
+- [ ] Use Redis as an in-memory data store

 - [ ] Protocol buffers for model generation